LPARS/ansible-role-puppet-server/README.md

     puppet_server_service_enabled: true
     puppet_server_service_manage: false

-The service that should be run on this server.
-By default, this role will not manage the Puppet/OpenVox server service.
+The state of the Puppet/OpenVox server service.
+By default, this role will not manage it.

     r10k_ssh_key_path: "/root/.ssh"
     r10k_ssh_private_key: ""